The best wireless surround sound systems, tested and reviewed

 • Non-Samsung TV users miss out on some features

-If you have a current (2022 and after) Samsung TV, then you get several notable extra features from this setup that other TVs can’t provide.
+We rated the Samsung WH-Q990D soundbar one of the best we’ve heard to date.
+And if you have a current (2022 and after) Samsung TV, you get several notable extra features from this setup that other TVs can’t provide.
 Samsung TVs can beam a wireless Dolby Atmos signal to the soundbar, which eschews the need for a hardline connection.
 The Samsung Q Symphony feature integrates the TV’s built-in speakers into the mix in order to create an even more immersive sound with more pronounced center channel performance.
 Plus, only Samsung TVs get access to the robust automatic room calibration feature, which listens back to the system’s performance and tweaks it to match the space.

 Even if you’re not using a Samsung TV, however, this is still one of the best-sounding soundbar systems around.
 The bass thumps and rumbles with vigor, but it doesn’t drown out the rest of the mix.
-Emphatic sounds have impact, but they don’t get too harsh in such a way that you need to constantly manipulate the volume.
+Emphatic sounds have impact, but they don’t get too harsh in such a way that you must constantly manipulate the volume.
 It’s a great system that sets up without much fuss and provides everything most listeners will need.

 Best wireless connection: Enclave CineHome PRO